Darkensan/D-Manager/README.md

 7 - TO DO Automatically populate denarius.conf with corrects IP and FS Privkey -

-To add and control nodes it is suggested to install the FS node using this script!!!!
+To add, and control node(s), it is suggested to install the "FS node(s)" using this script!

 or

-Change folder and name to some core file: !!!!!
+It is mandatory to change folder and name to core files:

-move your node file into those dir:
+move your node files into those dir:

 denarius.conf --> /ets/masternodes/denarius1.conf ...2.conf ...3.coonf

 denariusd --> /usr/local/bin/

-The whole Denarius data dir --> /var/lib/masternodes/denarius1 ..2 ..3
+Denarius data dir (./denarius ) --> /var/lib/masternodes/denarius1 ..2 ..3

+Important note:

+Every .conf file need to be edited and proper informations added

+To edit .conf file use the following command:

+nano /etc/masternodes/denariusX.conf

+Remember to change the X with the required node number: ...denarius1.conf

+Edit the following lines: rpcpassword= & fortunastakeprivkey= & bind= & externalip=

+To start a daemon use the following command:

+denariusd -daemon -pid=/var/lib/masternodes/denariusX/denarius.pid -conf=/etc/masternodes/denariusX.conf -datadir=/var/lib/masternodes/denariusX

+To stop any daemon use the following command:

+denariusd -conf=/etc/masternodes/denariusX.conf stop

+To get informations of any deamon use the following command:

+denariusd -conf=/etc/masternodes/denariusX.conf getinfo

+To check any FS's node status use the following command:

+denariusd -conf=/etc/masternodes/denariusX.conf fortunastake status

+ ***Remember to change the X with the required node number: ...denarius1.conf***